thanakara/anime-recommender/src/docs/pipeline.md

 Alternatively, using `$uv run dvc pull`, DVC fetches the zip file instantly, since it's already pushed in a personal GoogleDrive using a specific version of it.

-However a JSON file is needed, in order to achieve this.
+However a GoogleDrive Service Account JSON file is needed, in order to achieve this.
 It's under `.dvc/config.local` since `--local` tag was used in the command:\
-`$uv run dvc remote modify --local storage \ gdrive_service_account_json_file_path <path-to-json-file>`.\
+`$uv run dvc remote modify --local storage \ gdrive_service_account_json_file_path <path-to-json-file>`.

 It's recommended to simply *download* the file since it will be easier, although the versions might differ since these datasets tend to get often updated.
+Also, *uploading* it to AWS takes several minutes.

 <hr>